-In Phase I, experienced NNPs provide one-on-one precepted experience for NNP fellows in clinical practice for 16 to 20 weeks.
-Most often, NNP fellows are practicing under a unique job description during Phase I and must be directly supervised by a board-certified, fully credentialed and privileged NNP.
-At the completion of Phase I, NNP fellows should be able to function independently in our NICU on Anschutz Medical Campus, or NICUs at UCHealth University of Colorado Hospital or UCHealth Poudre Valley Hospital (or a combination of sites depending on individual circumstances, learning and staffing needs).
+For the first 16 to 20 weeks of fellowship, known as phase one, NNP fellows develop their clinical practice under the one-to-one guidance of experienced NNP preceptors.
+Most often, NNP fellows practice under a unique job description during Phase I and must be directly supervised by a board-certified, fully credentialed and privileged NNP.
+At the completion of phase one, NNP fellows should be able to function independently in our NICU on Anschutz Medical Campus, and potentially NICUs at UCHealth University of Colorado Hospital or UCHealth Poudre Valley Hospital (or a combination of sites depending on individual circumstances, learning and staffing needs).

 Mentored clinical experience

-In addition to clinical practice and scholarly project mentorship, our NNPs help fellows meet their professional development goals and engage in the Children’s Colorado community.
+In addition to clinical practice and scholarly project mentorship, our fellows are provided one-on-one mentorship by a selected Children’s Colorado NNP mentor.
+The goal of this mentorship relationship is to help the fellow meet their professional development goals and engage in the Children’s Colorado community.
 Recognizing the benefit of mentorship across the career span for all NNPs, the NNP Education Team plans to expand mentoring resources in the future to provide team members with the partnership they need to nourish engagement and promote their own growth and development.

 Work schedules and placements

-The NNP Fellowship is a full-time position requiring an average of 40 hours a week including nights, weekends and holidays.
-Weekly hours vary to accommodate both education days and clinical time.
-The NNP education team and lead NNPs develop a schedule that best meets the fellow’s learning needs and the experienced NNP’s availability.
+The fellowship is a one-year, full-time salaried position.
+Schedules vary to accommodate both education days and clinical time, averaging 40 hours per week.
+Clinical time includes nights, weekends and holidays.
+The NNP Education Team will develop a schedule that best addresses the fellow’s learning needs and the preceptor’s availability.

 Requirements prior to program start date:

-Current Colorado RN license and current or pending Colorado APRN and Prescriptive Authority license
+- Current unencumbered Colorado registered nurse (RN) license and current or pending Colorado advanced practice registered nurses (APRN) and Prescriptive Authority license

 How to apply to the Neonatal Nurse Practitioner Fellowship